2023 Conference – Tampa

 4:45 Plenary: Healing in Medical Mission & Public Health

-• Ms. Rebecca vander Meulen, Executive Director, J. C. Flowers Foundation
+• Ms. Rebecca cander Meulen, Executive Director, J. C. Flowers Foundation

 Thursday, May 4